 e298 – Critical

 Losing power to your Nest thermostat can be for numerous reasons.
-The wiring might have disconnected or become damaged, or a disconnection might have happened further along in your electrical system.
+The wiring might have disconnected or become damaged, or a disconnection might have happened further along in your home’s electrical system.
 This might be the circuit breaker, fuse box or system switch.
-A knowledgeable technician should check electrical connections and wiring until they uncover the source of the problem.
+A trained technician should check electrical connections and wiring until they uncover the source of the problem.

 e294 – Critical